 If you decide to commence a civil suit in any of these courts, you may want to engage a lawyer since the procedures involved in filing a civil suit are more complex than for suing in the SCT.
 The court fees you can expect to pay will also be higher.

 If you have bought a product that turns out to be defective, you may want to refer to our other article for more specific information.

 If you are the victim of an unfair practice, or your notice of cancellation has been rejected by a supplier, you may want to discuss your options with a lawyer.

 A lawyer will be able to advise on you whether you should lodge a complaint, or whether you should sue in the SCT or at any of the other courts.

-If you choose to sue in the District, Magistrate’s or High Courts, the lawyer could also represent you and assist in preparing your case in the strongest possible light.
+If you choose to sue in the District Court, Magistrates’ Court or General Division of the High Court, the lawyer could also represent you and assist in preparing your case in the strongest possible light.